 Working on an IoT project brings a special set of challenges and complexities.
 It is important to take the time to familiarize yourself with the intricacies of such a project and the needs of the end user.
 This requires close collaboration with development and design team members.

-When testing on different mobile devices, you should make sure not to rely solely on the advertised hardware and software capabilities and instead test on multiple devices while taking note of their performance.
+When testing on different mobile devices, you should not rely solely on the advertised hardware and software capabilities but instead test on multiple devices while noting their performance.
 Use that knowledge to devise a proper testing strategy.
 Revisit it often and adapt it when needed.
-Try to automate what you can so you can free up time for focusing on more complex challenges.
+Try to automate what you can so you can free up time to focus on more complex challenges.

 Or, in the words of experts: